School Meals Overview

 Prepayment of Breakfast and Lunch is encouraged and appreciated.
 You may pay by the week, month, semester, or yearly.
 Your check should be made payable to Trumansburg School Lunch Fund.
 If sending payment with elementary children, be sure your child’s name and grade level are on the envelope; other notes to office or teacher should be separate from the lunch payment envelope.

 A new free/reduced application needs to be done each school year.
-The cut-off deadline for the new 2016-2017 Free/Reduced Applications is October 15th: but we will accept new free/reduced applications at any time during the school year.
+We will accept new free/reduced applications at any time during the school year.
 If you have any questions, call Torie at 387-7551 X4489

 If your child has food allergies that you need the Food Service Dept. to know about and make diet adjustments for, please forward a physician's statement to Food Service Department.
 The medical statement must include the following: